Sibyx/nug-rfb/README.md

 ## Credits

-My implementation is heavily inspired by [rdpy](https://github.com/citronneur/rdpy) projects.
+My implementation is heavily inspired by [rdpy](https://github.com/citronneur/rdpy) project.
 I have enjoyed reading your implementation of the typing system.

 ---
-With ❤️ & ☕️, Jakub Dubec 2021
+With ❤️ and ☕️ Jakub Dubec 2021